Puff, Puff, Passed

 Drinking the Kool-Aid (and Eating Brownies)

 Planners "have loved it," Wilkes says, but the experimentation, such as it is, stops on the CBD side.
-"We want to stay away from anything with THC, as there are still health concerns," she notes.
+"We offer CBD-only products because they don't have the euphoric or 'high' outcomes of THC," she notes.
 "Perhaps in five years, but we are not there yet."
 And for any sanctioned gathering, "we've had to cross our legal T's and dot our legal I's, to make sure we have liability covered for these events."

 That said, there's no dearth of dispensaries in the Bay Area that can sell pot in all forms -- up to 1 ounce -- to adults over 21.
 Wilkes says she can connect planners with suppliers who arrange private tastings.
 One such company, Weedbar LA, works with corporate clients, mainly in the entertainment industry, and also has a thriving business in weed-themed weddings.